bcgov/ols-router/docs/rpng-2.0-release-notes.md

-# Route Planner NG 2.0 Release Notes
+# Route Planner 2.0 Release Notes

+# Overview
+Route Planner 2.0 is the first release of Route Planner Next Generation.
+It is backward compatible with Route Planner 1.x .
+All new features are grouped into modules which can be turned on or off with each routing request.

 # Features